Shri Krishna Sinha: Tenure as Chief minister

 During his tenure as Chief Minister, Shri Krishna Singh envisioned the development of an industrial corridor through Begusarai, Bakhtiyarpur, and Fatuha.
 To facilitate this vision, he oversaw the construction of Rajendra Setu, the first railroad bridge on the Ganges in independent India, completed in Mokama-Simaria in 1959.
 This landmark infrastructure project played a pivotal role in boosting connectivity and industrial growth in Bihar.

 Shri Krishna Singh was a staunch supporter of Mahatma Gandhi's principles and worked to eradicate untouchability and caste discrimination.
 He actively implemented policies to uplift Dalits and backward classes, ensuring their greater participation in social, economic, and political spheres.
-His government also initiated welfare measures for farmers, laborers, and industrial workers, solidifying his reputation as a leader dedicated to the people's welfare.
+His government also initiated welfare measures for farmers, labourers, and industrial workers, solidifying his reputation as a leader dedicated to the people's welfare.

 As a leader, Shri Babu was admired for his administrative acumen, integrity, and unwavering commitment to public service.
 His visionary leadership transformed Bihar into a progressive state and earned him the title “Bihar Kesari” (Lion of Bihar).
 Shri Krishna Singh's tenure as Chief Minister is remembered as a period of significant progress, social reform, and economic transformation in Bihar's history.